AdrianLopezGue/daruma-backend/README.md

 ## About the project
 This repository holds my final year project during my time at the University of Córdoba titled "Daruma, shared expenses management system" built with NestJS framework.

-The purpose of this project is to learn new technologies like NestJS and to apply concepts about Software Desing like Domain-Driven-Desing, CQRS, Event Sourcing, Clean code, unit, integration and End-to-End testing, etc.
+The purpose of this project is to learn new technologies like NestJS and Flutter and apply concepts about Software Desing like Domain-Driven-Desing, CQRS, Event Sourcing, Clean code, unit, integration and End-to-End testing, etc.

 ## Key Features